Mobile App Metrics – What to Measure

 Complicating the situation further, a page is no longer just a page.
 Filled with widgets, ads, and various other marketing elements, pages are no longer clearly defined, nor clearly tracked.

 Sure, pageviews continue to be a valid metric of traffic and site usage, and when correctly interpreted can be beneficial in identifying your visitors’ areas of interest.
 But when it comes to mobile marketing and the rapid growth of apps, deeper engagement analytics are necessary to determine and drive value.
 Tracking session metrics allows you to tailor your app to the user, improving the experience, bolstering retention and increasing ROI.

 By using session length and intervals as baseline metrics you as a marketer gain insight into recurring behavior, follow up behavior, and in-app behavior for given time periods and across audiences and verticals.
 Within session tracking, you can customize reporting to identify results within different dimensions, like session length by purchase frequency, device or role.

 But that’s only the tip of the iceberg.
 Sessions are the foundation of app analytics.
 Elements like:

 - Tracking key actions (or events) taken with your app

 - Pinpointing lost users

 Analyzing sessions as an overall part of usage data gives marketers the foundation for mobile success and to boost ROI.

-If you need assistance with your mobile marketing or tracking analytics of your digital campaigns, contact Hall of Fame Marketing Bendigo.Back to Blog and tagged Hall of Fame Marketing Bendigo, Mobile App Metrics, Mobile Apps, Mobile Marketing, Online Marketing Bendigo
+If you need assistance with your mobile marketing or tracking analytics of your digital campaigns, contact Hall of Fame Marketing Bendigo and Geelong.Back to Blog and tagged Hall of Fame Marketing Bendigo, Mobile App Metrics, Mobile Apps, Mobile Marketing, Online Marketing Bendigo